SeanShubin/seans-arcade/docs/architecture/network-operations.md

 The relay runs on AWS.
 If it crashes, the hosting platform restarts it.
 No player takes over as the relay — the relay is infrastructure, not a player role.

-The relay is stateless — no game state is lost when it restarts.
+The relay holds no authoritative state — S3 is the canonical store.
+The relay maintains a write cache for batching S3 writes, flushed periodically and on client join.
+On restart, the relay recovers its write cache from S3.
+The only data that can be lost is messages received since the last S3 flush (at most 15 seconds).
 Every client already has the full authoritative simulation.
-The only thing lost is the relay's in-memory connection state (connected clients, input buffer, recent input history).

 **What happens:**
 1. Relay process crashes